bbauska/UofM-AdvStyling/readme.md

     What makes for good design? - Role of fluid measurements." />
 <!-- {width="4.0in" height="2.0931627296587925in"} -->

-In week **one**, we\'re really going to focus on the theory.
+In week **one**, we&apos;re really going to focus on the theory.

 The idea of what is responsive design.

 What do people mean when they use that term?

-Those of us in technology are pretty guilty of throwing out terms and using them even when we don\'t really know what they mean.
+Those of us in technology are pretty guilty of throwing out terms and using them even when we don&apos;t really know what they mean.

-We\'re going to talk about what makes for good responsive design.
+We&apos;re going to talk about what makes for good responsive design.

-If you don\'t know what to aim for, it\'s really hard to know how to get started.
+If you don&apos;t know what to aim for, it&apos;s really hard to know how to get started.

-Finally, we\'re going to end the week talking about something very concrete and that\'s the role of what we call fluid measurements; these different type of measurements that can change as the screen size changes.
+Finally, we&apos;re going to end the week talking about something very concrete and that&apos;s the role of what we call fluid measurements; these different type of measurements that can change as the screen size changes.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->